International Data Evaluation Center

 Ongoing research and evaluation are essential in Reading Recovery's success.
 Since Reading Recovery was introduced in the United States in 1984, data have been collected and analyzed for each of the nearly 2 million children served.

-The International Data Evaluation Center (IDEC), an ongoing research project in the College of Education at The Ohio State University, is responsible for collecting and analyzing data.
+The International Data Evaluation Center (IDEC), an ongoing research project in the College of Education and Human Ecology at The Ohio State University, is responsible for collecting and analyzing data.
 Reading Recovery teachers enter data through IDEC's secure website for each student they serve.
 Teacher leaders review and approve data then receive evaluation reports each year for each training site, school, and school district.
 The International Data Evaluation Center also prepares national reports, conducts academic research, collaborates with faculty at other universities on a variety of research endeavors, and assists researchers in their efforts.

 The extensive IDEC database has made Reading Recovery accountable to schools and funding sources, and informed teaching and management decisions.
 An annual technical report of Reading Recovery results is available each year and is posted on the IDEC website.